PavolUlicny/Local-AI-Agent/README.md

 Notes:

 - More memory allows larger `--num-ctx` and fewer automatic rebuild (halving) events.
-- Python: tested with Python 3.12 (CI).
-Earlier 3.10–3.11 may work but are not CI-tested.
+- Python: tested in CI with Python 3.12.
+Earlier 3.10–3.11 may work but are not guaranteed.
 - OS: Linux is expected to work.
 Windows is supported for the Ollama runtime; Python venv activation commands differ.
 - If running CPU‑only, ensure fast SSD swap; avoid paging spikes by lowering `--num-predict` if memory pressure appears.
 - Smaller GPUs (≤4 GB VRAM) can still run but may force model quantization or offload; keep expectations modest.